EthanCai/programming-learning-notes/projects-part-3.md

 - [shogun](https://github.com/shogun-toolbox/shogun): The Shogun Machine learning toolbox provides a wide range of unified and efficient Machine Learning (ML) methods.
 The toolbox seamlessly allows to easily combine multiple data representations, algorithm classes, and general purpose tools.
 This enables both rapid prototyping of data pipelines and extensibility in terms of new algorithms.
 We combine modern software architecture in C++ with both efficient low-level computing backends and cutting edge algorithm implementations to solve large-scale Machine Learning problems (yet) on single machines.
 - [Microsoft DMTK](https://github.com/Microsoft/DMTK): Microsoft Distributed Machine Learning Toolkit
 - [Google Tensorflow](https://github.com/tensorflow/tensorflow): TensorFlow is an open source software library for numerical computation using data flow graphs.
 Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) that flow between them.
+- [CNTK](https://github.com/Microsoft/CNTK): CNTK (http://www.cntk.ai/), the Computational Network Toolkit by Microsoft Research, is a unified deep-learning toolkit that describes neural networks as a series of computational steps via a directed graph.
+- [warp-ctc](https://github.com/baidu-research/warp-ctc): A fast parallel implementation of CTC, on both CPU and GPU.

 ## Log Process